ericN93/Web-chat/README.md

 # Web-chat
 Project javaScript(web chat)
 #Installation
+**ChatBate**
+ ChatBate is a JavaScript/JQuery chat webbapplication which is using NodeJS and MySQL.
+The purpose of the chat is interact with new people about  web programming and get to know individualls that you maybe never have had interact with otherwise without ChateBate.
+There is an "General" chat where everyone can see all messages, the user can also use "Whisper" to send messages to one or more specific online users.
+When a user is reciving a whisper he/she can see which users got the message by pressing the "whisper"-button above the reciving whisper.

+**Requirements**
+This application is a chat room for users to revisit again and again to continue interacting with new people, therefore there is an login/register system.
+You need NodeJS installed with a websocket module and a MySQL database the following columns: id, user_name, password_hash.

 **Change url**
 When you have downloaded ChateBate you have to enter chat/js/main.js and find